Document Type : Original Article

 Abstract

-Introduction: Given the conflicting findings regarding the association between substance use in pregnant women and maternal and neonatal complications, this study aimed to investigate the impact of substance use on pregnancy and delivery outcomes.
+Introduction: Since the conflicting findings have been reported regarding the association between substance use in pregnant women and maternal and neonatal complications, this study was performed with aim to investigate the effect of substance use on the outcomes of pregnancy and childbirth.

-Methods: In this cross-sectional study, 260 pregnant women referred to Imam Hossein Hospital in Tehran in 2023 were examined based on inclusion criteria and through convenience sampling.
-Demographic data and pregnancy, delivery, and neonatal outcomes were compared between women with and without a history of substance use using SPSS software and statistical tests such as the Mann-Whitney U test, Chi-square test, and Fisher's exact test.
+Methods: This case- control study was conducted in 2024 on 260 pregnant women referred to Imam Hossein Hospital in Tehran.
+Demographic data and pregnancy, delivery, and neonatal outcomes (preterm delivery, Apgar scores, intrauterine growth restriction) were compared between women with and without a history of substance use.
+Data were analyzed using SPSS software (version 26) and Mann-Whitney U, Chi-square, and Fisher's exact tests.
+P<0.05 was considered significant.

 Keywords